RolfChung/spamClassifier_pyspark/README.md

 <p>
-This projects shows how a natural language processing algorithm can be used to determine emails as spam or not spam.
+This projects shows how natural language processing algorithms can be used to determine emails as spam or not spam.
 This is a type of supervised learning.
 The data is a text corpus of emails either labeled as spam or not spam.
 The text in the labeled emails provides the features to classify an email as spam or not spam.
 </p>

 <p>